And Why It’s a Wake-Up Call to Think Long-Term

 ✅ Businesses with stable leadership and low owner dependency are more valuable and easier to sell.

-That’s why this isn’t just a supply chain conversation—it’s an exit strategy conversation.
+That’s why this isn’t just a supply chain conversation—it’s also an exit strategy conversation.